 Excess fees Excess fees vary from policy to policy.
 So Mozo's advice is avoid choosing the cheapest policy as they attract the highest excess fees.

 Pre-existing conditions Don't let any pre-existing medical conditions bring you down.
-Telling your insurer exactly what conditions you're traveling with will determine what kind of travel insurance is suited to you.
-That way there are no hidden surprises at the end of the trip for you or your insurer.
+Telling your insurance provider exactly what conditions you're traveling with will determine what kind of travel insurance is suited to you.
+That way there are no hidden surprises at the end of the trip for you or your insurance company.
 After all, if something happens, you want to be covered for some if not all of the bill.
 If you don't reveal at the time of purchase any pre-existing medical condition your policy may become null and void.

 Report incidents quickly Inform either federal or medical authorities in whichever country you're in regarding injury, property damage or medical emergency.
 Make sure you don't leave without a report!
 You can't make a travel insurance claim without one.

-Hiring unregistered vehicles Whether hiring an unregistered vehicle or driving without the correct license is likely to be frowned upon by your insurer.
+Hiring unregistered vehicles Whether hiring an unregistered vehicle or driving without the correct license is likely to be frowned upon by your insurance provider.
 The best thing you can do is not drive.
 Hire a cab or other forms of public transport to get from A to B.